Ryuanxue/FIPA/examples/mavlink-server/READEME.md

 ## Project Overview

-`mavlink-server` is a server utility for interacting with MAVLink-based systems.
-This project demonstrates fine-grained partitioning of the `mavlink-server` program using the FIPA toolchain.
+`mavlink-server` is a utility designed to receive heartbeat messages sent from MAVLink clients.

 ## Annotation Strategy

-- Sensitive sources: [Describe here, e.g., network packets, configuration files, or code annotation using `FC_TAINT_WORLD()`]
+- Sensitive sources: Data from internet.
-- Annotation method: [File permission modification or source code annotation, as appropriate]
+- Annotation method: Annotated using FlowCheck's API, `FC_TAINT_WORLD`.
+For details, refer to the patch file `diff.patch` in the `source_code` directory.

 ## Preprocessing Steps